Nocturnal Enuresis (Bedwetting)

-Enuresis or bedwetting is a common childhood condition, although the problem may also persist into adulthood in some cases.
-There is similarity between urinary symptoms in childhood, such as nocturnal enuresis (NE) and overactive bladder (OAB) symptoms, and OAB in adulthood.
+Enuresis or bedwetting is a common childhood condition.
+Although the problem may also persist into adulthood in some cases.
+There is similarity between urinary symptoms in childhood.
+These include nocturnal enuresis (NE) and overactive bladder (OAB) symptoms, and OAB in adulthood.

 Normally, mammals urinate less frequently during sleep than when awake.
-This is affected by 3 factors: decreased arousal (wakefulness or alertness levels) in the brain, decreased urine production in the kidneys, and increased functional bladder capacity (FBC) during sleep.
+This is affected by 3 factors.
+Firstly, decreased arousal (wakefulness or alertness levels) in the brain.
+Secondly, decreased urine production in the kidneys.
+Thirdly, an increased functional bladder capacity (FBC) during sleep.
 People with enuresis and nighttime urination show impairment in these 3 factors.

-Many children and adults with enuresis wet their beds not because their bladders are full, but because they suffer from nighttime bladder overactivity.
+Many children and adults with enuresis wet their beds not because their bladders are full.
+Rather, it is because they suffer from nighttime bladder overactivity.
 There is great overlap between nighttime enuresis and urgency or urge incontinence.

 There is increasing evidence that these mechanisms can be attributed to an underlying brainstem disturbance.
-There are four neuronal networks spreading their communications to many areas of the brain, and all relate closely to arousal and sleep function.
-Among the four networks, the “fight/flight” noradrenaline network, originating from the locus coeruleus (LC), is the system most typically responsible for arousal.
+In total, there are four neuronal networks spreading their communications to many areas of the brain.
+All relate closely to arousal and sleep function.
+Among the four networks, the “fight/flight” noradrenaline network is the system most typically responsible for arousal.
 The LC is activated by the stimulation by the stimulation of a filling or full bladder while the person is in deep sleep.
-The LC overlaps both functionally and anatomically with the brainstem/pontine micturition center, which coordinates the reflex to urinate, called the micturition reflex.
-The LC and the micturition center are located next to each other in the brainstem.
+The LC overlaps both functionally and anatomically with the brainstem/pontine micturition center.
+This coordinates the reflex to urinate, called the micturition reflex.
+Both the LC and the micturition center are located next to each other in the brainstem.

-Growing evidence suggests that basic or primary enuresis is a maturational disorder of the central nervous system with a lack of arousal and lacking inhibition of the micturition reflex.
-Patients with nocturnal enuresis are characterized by abnormally increased excitability and reduced inhibitory processing in the part of the brain controlling muscle movement, which could also contribute to the development of nocturnal enuresis.
+Growing evidence suggests that basic or primary enuresis is a maturational disorder of the central nervous system.
+It comes with a lack of arousal and lacking inhibition of the micturition reflex.
+Patients with nocturnal enuresis are characterized by abnormally increased excitability.
+Furthermore, the have reduced inhibitory processing in the part of the brain controlling muscle movement.
+This could also contribute to the development of nocturnal enuresis.

-Although most children will outgrow enuresis, at the rate of 15% per year, a wait-and-see approach is not appropriate if bedwetting is affecting the child’s self-esteem or causing stress within the family.
+Although most children will outgrow enuresis, a wait-and-see approach is not appropriate if bedwetting is affecting the child’s self-esteem.
 Understandably, everyone –especially adults –suffering from enuresis eagerly searches for solutions.

-Common treatments include pharmaceuticals (Desmopressin, antidepressants, anticholinergics), urotherapy (advice regarding fluid intake and regular voiding habits), and enuresis alarms.
+Common treatments include the following: Firstly, pharmaceuticals (Desmopressin, antidepressants, anticholinergics).
+Secondly, urotherapy (advice regarding fluid intake and regular voiding habits).
+Thirdly, enuresis alarms.
 Less common but still somewhat accepted treatments include acupuncture, biofeedback, and electrical stimulation.

-Electrical stimulation has been used for more than a century as an alternative therapy for adult urinary syndromes, such as urinary incontinence, urgency, frequency and urinary retention.
-There are many forms of electrical stimulation, including interferential (IF) current via transcutaneous application, frequency-specific electrostimulation, and sacral nerve stimulation (neuromodulation).
+Electrical stimulation has been used for more than a century as an alternative therapy for adult urinary syndromes.
+These include as urinary incontinence, urgency, frequency and urinary retention.
+There are many forms of electrical stimulation.
+This includes interferential (IF) current via transcutaneous application, frequency-specific electrostimulation, and sacral nerve stimulation (neuromodulation).

 Though most electrostimulation has shown value in treatment-resistant cases, it remains a somewhat invasive and potentially uncomfortable option.
 Magnetic stimulation, however, is a new technique for stimulation of the nervous system noninvasively.

-Magnetic stimulation, initially a treatment for adult urinary incontinence, has also been shown to be a relatively simple and effective mode of neuromodulation in various types of voiding dysfunction and produces results comparable with those from sacral nerve stimulation (SNS).
+Ultimately, magnetic stimulation has also been shown to be a relatively simple and effective mode of neuromodulation.
+This is common in various types of voiding dysfunction and produces results comparable with those from sacral nerve stimulation (SNS).
 Magnetic stimulation is believed to have the same underlying effect as SNS in that it generates an electrical field that results in nerve stimulation (considered neuromodulation).
 Unlike direct electrical stimulation, which decreases in intensity due to resistance in the tissues, a magnetic field penetrates tissues without alteration.
-Therefore, a greater effect can be achieved on tissues at a greater depth and with little to no discomfort at the point of application.
+Therefore, a greater effect can be achieved on tissues at a greater depth.
+This comes with little to no discomfort at the point of application.

 This is especially important to directly improve all the muscle and nerve tissues of the bladder, which are the cause of OAB.
 Electrostimulation works indirectly by affecting the spinal nerve function controlling the bladder.
 Magnetic stimulation accomplishes both tasks, for a more complete solution.